ynqa/jnv/README.md

   [INPUT]  Optional path to a JSON file.
 If not provided or if "-" is specified, reads from standard input

 Options:
-  -e, --edit-mode <EDIT_MODE>
-          Edit mode for the interface ('insert' or 'overwrite'). [default: insert] -i, --indent <INDENT>
-          Number of spaces used for indentation in the visualized data. [default: 2] -n, --no-hint
-          Disables the display of hints.
+  -e, --edit-mode <EDIT_MODE>      Edit mode for the interface ('insert' or 'overwrite'). [default: insert] -i, --indent <INDENT>            Number of spaces used for indentation in the visualized data. [default: 2] -n, --no-hint                    Disables the display of hints.
-  -d, --expand-depth <JSON_EXPAND_DEPTH>
-          Initial depth to which JSON nodes are expanded in the visualization. [default: 3] -s, --limit-length <JSON_LIMIT_LENGTH>
-          Limit length of JSON array in the visualization. [default: 50] -l, --suggestion-list-length <SUGGESTION_LIST_LENGTH>
-          Number of suggestions visible in the list. [default: 3] -h, --help
-          Print help (see more with '--help')
+      --max-streams <MAX_STREAMS>  Maximum number of JSON streams to display --suggestions <SUGGESTIONS>  Number of autocomplete suggestions to show [default: 3] -h, --help                       Print help (see more with '--help') -V, --version                    Print version
-  -V, --version
-          Print version
 ```

 ## Stargazers over time